kiethohoai/html-css-a-z-jonas/README.md

 07 - Omnifood Project – Setup and Desktop Version
 001 Section Intro
 002 The 7 Steps to a Great Website
+003 Defining and Planning the Project (Steps 1 and 2)